GSA/plainlanguage.gov/_pages/guidelines/concise/use-short-simple-words.md

 > More night jobs would keep youths off the streets.

 When you're making word choices, pick the familiar or commonly used word over the unusual or obscure.
-There are many lists of complex words and suggested substitutes, for example [www.plainlanguage.gov/howto/wordsuggestions/simplewords.cfm](#).
+There are many lists of complex words and suggested substitutes, for example [Simple words and phrases]({{ site.baseurl }}{% link _pages/guidelines/words/simple-words-and-phrases.md %})).
 See also the lists in Kimble (2006).